Captivater8/DiffTools/README.md

 ---
 ## 📄 Technical Paper

-The complete IEEE-style technical paper for **OptiCore** documents the system architecture, SQL parsing pipeline, rule-based and cost-based optimization algorithms, complexity analysis, benchmarking methodology, experimental evaluation, limitations, and future work.
+The accompanying IEEE-style technical paper provides a comprehensive overview of **DiffEngine**, covering its architecture, algorithmic design, implementation details, computational complexity, system workflow, and experimental evaluation.
+It serves as the primary technical documentation for the project and complements the source code available in this repository.

 <p align="center">
   <a href="DiffTool_Paper.pdf">